ajstimson/phin-tech-assign/readme.md

 ## Future improvements to this application:

--   Refactor the codebase to use TypeScript and take advantage of its static typing and better code maintainability.
-(I was unable to quickly resolve a known issue (https://github.com/chakra-ui/chakra-ui/issues/3714) between Chakra UI, VSCode 1.74.3 and TypeScript 5.0)
+-   Refactor the codebase to use TypeScript and take advantage of its static typing and better code maintainability.[^2]
 -   Refactor to use React's useContext hook for simpler state management and to avoid prop drilling
 -   Add filtering and sorting methods for to-do items
 -   Add drag and drop sorting and persistent ordering

+[^1]: `.env` and `admin.json` files are not included in the repository and will be provided to you separately
+[^2]: I was unable to quickly resolve a known issue [#3714](https://github.com/chakra-ui/chakra-ui/issues/3714) between Chakra UI, VSCode 1.74.3 and TypeScript 5.0